TomerBeren/Foo-Book-Web-Public/README.md

 - **User Profile Editing**:
   - Clicking the "vv" button at the top right opens a menu for editing the user's display name or profile picture and provides an option to delete the user account, which also deletes all associated posts.

+## Enhanced URL Security Features
+- **Malicious URL Detection and Blocking**: When a user attempts to create or edit a post that includes URLs, the web client first sends these URLs to the Node.js server.
+The Node.js server then makes an API call to the TCP server, which checks these URLs against a Bloom filter to determine if they are malicious.
+If any URL is flagged as malicious by the TCP server, the Node.js server informs the web client, and the post creation or editing action is immediately denied.
+An alert is subsequently shown to the user, explaining why the post could not be processed.
+- **Enhanced Security Alerts**: Alerts have been updated to provide clearer information regarding the denial of post creation or editing due to the presence of malicious URLs.

 ## Getting Started

 To fully experience FooBook_Web's functionalities, ensure that the `Foobook_Server` is running, as this frontend application relies on its API endpoints for data.